millengustavo/causality/the-book-of-why/notes.md

 Whereas a Bayesian network can only tell us how likely one event is, given that we observed another (rung-one information), causal diagrams can answer interventional and counterfactual questions

 > Statisticians consider it permissible to talk about causes and effects in one situation: a **randomized controlled trial (RCT)** in which a treatment A is randomly assigned to some individuals and not to others and the observed changes in B are then compared.
 Here, both orthodox statistics and causal inference agree on the meaning of the sentence “A causes B.”

+# Ch7.
+Beyond Adjustment: the conquest of mount intervention

+## The simplest route: the Back-door adjustment formula

+Most familiar method of predicting the effect of an intervention is to "control" for confounder using the adjustment formula

+This is the method to use if you are confident that you have data on a sufficient set of variables (deconfounders) to block all the back-door paths between the intervention and the outcome

+> A regression coefficient not always represents a causal effect - you can't rely on the data alone to tell you the difference

+The back-door criterion tells us which sets of variables we can use to deconfound our data.
+The adjustment formula actually does the deconfounding

+## The Front-door criterion

+It allows us to control for confounders that we cannot observe, including those that we can't even name (same as RCTs, the "gold standard" of causal effect estimation)

+Front-door estimates do the same as RCTs, with the additional virtue of observing people's behavior in their own natural habitat instead of a laboratory.

+## The Do-Calculus, or mind over matter